 From the writings of Gerald and Lawrence Durrell to the place where the shipwrecked Odysseus was soothed and sent on his way home, Corfu has been portrayed as an idyll for centuries.
 Today this reputation has led to parts of the island being defiled by mass tourism, but despite this, the Corfu of literature does still exist.
 All you need to do is sail around the corner, walk over the next headland or potter about the rugged interior and a place of bountiful produce, cypress-studded hills, vertiginous villages, and sandy coves lapped by cobalt-blue waters awaits.

 Since the 8th century BC the island the Greeks call Kerkyra has been prized for its untamed beauty and strategic location.
 Ancient armies fought to possess it, while in the early days of modern Greece it was a beacon of learning.
-Corfiots remain proud of their intellectual and artistic roots, with vestiges of the past ranging from Corfu Town's Venetian architecture to British legacies such as cricket and ginger beer.
+Corfiots remain proud of their intellectual and artistic roots.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Corfu.

 Whether it’s a guided tour of a historic landmark, private tasting of local delicacies, or an off-road adventure — explore the best experiences in Corfu.